Alephnaught27/kcwikia-things/quest-syntax.md

 `<Node>` = An expression of the node that is involved in the quest.
 Examples: boss node, node L, anchor node N.

 `<Equipment>` = Any piece of equipment, inventory item, or resource.
 Ranking point rewards are included in this category.
-Plane chevron specfications & quantity required are also included here.
+Plane proficiency & quantity required are also included here.
-* Examples: 5 12.7cm Twin Gun Mount; 1 Ne-type engine, a >>'d and +max Type 0 Model 21 (Skilled).
+* Examples: 5 12.7cm Twin Gun Mount; 1 Ne-type engine, a >> and +max Type 0 Model 21 (Skilled).